cvg/pyceres/README.md

 ## TODO
 - [ ] Define a clean interface for covariances, like in GTSAM
 - [ ] Add bindings for Ceres covariance estimation
-- [ ] Use proper objects for poses, e.g. from Sophus
 - [ ] Proper benchmark against GTSAM

 ## Credits